jvmahon/HubitatCustom/README.md

-#Universal Z-Wave Driver
+# Universal Z-Wave Driver

+This is a device driver (dimmers & switches mostly) that will incoprorate the features of the Super Parameter Setting tool.

-This is still in "beta" and isn't ready for general testing.
+This is still in "beta" and isn't ready for general use.
 I'll update this page with some more information once I get time to develope it further.